arnobt78/RestaurantTS-Template--TailwindCSS-Fundamental-Project-4/README.md

 ## Project Summary

-**RestaurantTS** is a modern, fully static Restaurant Landing Page built with [Next.js 14](https://nextjs.org/), React.js, and TypeScript.
+W'FoodTS is a modern, fully static Restaurant Landing Page built with [Next.js 14](https://nextjs.org/), React.js, and TypeScript.
 The project demonstrates how to create a visually appealing, performant, and interactive single-page website using a contemporary frontend stack: TailwindCSS for styling, Framer Motion for animation, Radix-UI for accessible components, and more.
 This project serves as both a professional portfolio piece and a practical learning resource for anyone wanting to master modern React and Next.js development with TypeScript and TailwindCSS.

 - **Live-Demo:** [https://restaurant-ts-arnob.vercel.app/](https://restaurant-ts-arnob.vercel.app/)